 British Airways Logo

 In 1997, branding agency Newell & Sorrell developed a new corporate identity for British Airways because the old one was “too British.”
-Thus, the airline decided to show its globalization to emphasize international air travel.
+Thus, the airline decided to show its globalization by emphasizing international air travel.
 The internationalism of the nineties was embodied in a red and blue symbol, similar to a waving scarf.
-Below, aligned on the left edge, was the name of the company written in blue capital letters of equal size.
+Below, aligned on the left edge, the company’s name was written in blue capital letters of equal size.

 British Airways: Interesting Facts